-Qualified Contract Option will not be allowed for any project receiving a reservation of housing tax credits after August 1, 2019.
-The owner/applicant waives the right to request SDHDA to find a buyer under IRC Section 42(h)(6)(E)(F) and (I) by accepting a reservation of housing tax credits through the execution of a Reservation and Binding Commitment Agreement.
+Qualified Contract Option will not be allowed for any project receiving a reservation of housing tax credits.
+The owner/applicant waives the right to request SDHDA to find a buyer under IRC 42(h)(6)(E)(F) and (I) by accepting a reservation of housing tax credits through the execution of a Reservation and Binding Commitment Agreement.
 This also applies to tax credit projects financed with tax exempt bonds under IRC 142(d).